Back to text menu | Back to clickable plan

 Plan of the Capitolium.
 Guattani 1805, Tav XXII.
 The basement of the Capitolium.
 Guattani 1805, Tav XXI.

 Until the early 20th century it was often stated that this was the temple of Vulcanus, the main deity worshipped in Ostia.
 Already in the 19th century however, it was suggested that it was the Capitolium, a temple dedicated to the main Roman deities, the Capitoline triad: Jupiter, Juno and Minerva.
 Capitolia could be found in many cities in the western half of the Empire, following the example of the temple of Jupiter Capitolinus on the Capitoline hill in Rome.
 The suggestion is supported by the position and size of the temple, but conclusive evidence has never been found.
-On the other hand: we know from an inscription that the temple of Vulcanus was restored in 112 AD.
+On the other hand: we know from an inscription that the temple of Vulcanus, protective deity of the city, was restored in 112 AD.
 That date cannot be reconciled with the date of the Capitolium, which is based on accurately dated stamps on several bricks.

 In front of the temple was a marble altar, with a frieze of weapons.
 The temple itself was erected on a high podium, possibly intended as an artificial Capitoline hill.
 A huge staircase of 21 steps (restored) leads to a vestibule, originally surrounded by ten marble columns.
 A marble frieze with ox-heads and festoons was over the vestibule.
 The walls of the cella were erected in brick.
 There is a striking polychrome effect, through the use of yellow bipedales (two-foot tiles) for relieving arches and bonding courses, and of red bricks.
 Does this indicate that in the Hadrianic period the bricks were not covered?
 At some point in time the inside and outside of the walls were certainly lined with marble however: holes for the attachment of the marble decoration, including marble pilasters on the outside, can be seen.
 Remains of a marble cornice were found.